 "This is likely to be due to ultraviolet light exposure and maternal Vitamin D levels.

 They added, though, it could also be "any factor that varies in a similar seasonal and latitudinal manner".

-Study co-author Sreeram Ramagopalan from the Queen Mary University of London said the findings amounted to an added MS risk of 5 percent for people born in April – about five extra births per million.
+Study co-author Sreeram Ramagopalan from the Queen Mary University of London told AFP the findings amounted to an added MS risk of five percent for people born in April – about five extra births per million.

 "Pregnant mothers need to ensure they are Vitamin D replete at all times," Ramagopalan said in an email exchange.

 - 'Sophisticated' Indian cyberattacks targeted Pak military sites: Report